Frequently Asked Questions

 Testing for asbestos exposure in the air involves collecting samples of air and analyzing them for the presence of asbestos fibers.
 Here are some common methods used to test for asbestos exposure in the air:

 It is important to note that testing for asbestos exposure in the air should only be performed by trained professionals using appropriate equipment and methods.
-Crown Environmental is certified as an asbestos testing firm for all issues related to asbestos exposure.
+Crown Environmental, LLC is certified as an asbestos testing firm for all issues related to asbestos exposure.

 An asbestos survey is a comprehensive inspection and assessment of a building or structure to determine the presence, type, condition, and location of asbestos-containing materials (ACMs).
 The purpose of an asbestos survey is to identify potential asbestos hazards in a building, assess the risk of exposure, and develop a management plan to control or remove the asbestos safely.